sitrox/schemacop/README_V3.md

 * `property_names`
   This option allows to specify a regexp pattern (as string) which validates the keys of any properties that are not specified in the hash.
 This option only makes sense if `additional_properties` is enabled.
+See below for more informations.

 * `min_properties`
   Specifies the (inclusive) minimum number of properties a hash must contain.